SeisoLLC/easy_infra/docs/Terraform/index.rst

 Resources
 =========
-Open Policy Agent (OPA) offers useful resources for cloud native infrastructure administrators.
+Configuring custom checks can be done by leveragin the robust Rego language, maintained by the, Open Policy Agent (OPA) offers useful resources for cloud native infrastructure administrators.
 Their example Terraform workflow is available `here  <https://www.openpolicyagent.org/docs/latest/terraform/>`_.